gelus/scrobMaster/README.md

 </ul>

 <h5>this</h5>
-Inside of a handler function "this" referes to the scrobject you are affecting.
+Inside of a handler function "this" refers to the scrobject you are affecting.
 <pre>
 	//an example: